 Re-Writing My Story

-I first learnt about INSEAD when I was doing my research for MBA programs back in 2011 while working at Unilever Pakistan.
-As someone who has lived in eight cities across four countries in the span of my lifetime the global appeal of the program resonated strongly with me, and so it didn’t take long for INSEAD to become my dream school!
+I first learnt about INSEAD when I was doing my research for MBA programmes back in 2011 while working at Unilever Pakistan.
+As someone who has lived in eight cities across four countries in the span of my lifetime the global appeal of the programme resonated strongly with me, and so it didn’t take long for INSEAD to become my dream school!
 However, that dream was put on the shelf as life decided to take me on a unique roller-coaster ride for the next few years.